protocol/w3dt-sudo/home/olizilla/2021-04-exploration-report-glifio.md

 - We should explore the ideal API for this representing FIL amounts.
 - Consider using a lighter lib for big number support https://github.com/MikeMcl/big.js/wiki
 - Consider just using the built-in BigInt https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt
+- Currency conversion should be a seperate utility as many use-cases will not need it.

 ## [filecoin-message](https://github.com/glifio/modules/tree/primary/packages/filecoin-message)